Poker Strategy 101 – How to Win in Poker More Often

 Instead, novice players often make bet sizes that are either too small or too big for a given spot, missing out on a lot of value.

-If you want to take poker more seriously and learn proper poker strategy, you will want to give bet sizing a lot of attention.
+If you want to take poker more seriously and learn proper strategy, you will want to pay close attention to bet sizing.

 This starts before the flop when you need to decide on how much to raise with the hands you are opening and how to size your 3-bets and 4-bets.

-The truth is that there are different sizings to use in different scenarios, and all of them have to do with your position, previous actions, and the players you are playing against.
-We could talk a lot about bet sizing in particular, but for the time being, it is useful to know a few basic things.
+The truth is that there are different sizings to use in different scenarios, and all of them depend on your position, previous actions, and the players you are playing against.
+We could discuss bet sizing in particular a lot, but for the time being, it is useful to know a few basic things.

-• When sizing up your bets, you should make sure to use the same sizes for your bluffs and your value hands so as not to tip off the strength of your hand based on the bet size.
+• When sizing up your bets, you should use the same sizes for your bluffs and your value hands so as not to tip off the strength of your hand based on the bet size.

 • If you make a small continuation bet on the flop with your straight draw, and you want to keep bluffing with it on the turn, you should tend to make a big bet, similar to what you would do if you had flopped a set.